Have you kept up with your New Year’s Resolution of eating healthy or preparing a Sunday night family meal?

 Although there are several ways to make your own chicken stock, I prefer this method simply because its a great chance to clean out left behind celery stalks, carrots, and onions in the kitchen.

 Don’t worry if you don’t have enough time or left over veggies to make the chicken stock right away – you can simply place the chicken bones in a resealable bag, freeze it, and its ready whenever you are.

-Chicken Stock Recipe
+Homemade Chicken Stock

-Left-over bones and skin from a cooked or raw chicken carcass
+- Left-over bones and skin from a cooked or raw chicken carcass

 - Celery - use the center of the celery stalk instead of throwing it in the compost pile

-- Carrots - yes, even those dry-looking baby carrots in the back of your refrigerator drawer
+- Carrots - yes even those dry-looking baby carrots in the back of your refrigerator drawer

 Put the leftover bones and skin from a chicken carcass into a large stock pot and cover with cold water.
 Add veggies like celery, onion, carrots, parsley.
 Add 1/2 teaspoon of salt and 1/4 teaspoon of pepper.